MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 [implementation]:#implementation

-A micro-service will be deployed at https://node-status.minaprotocol.com.
-The micro-service would just consists of a script that redirects the user input to kenesis firehose data stream.
-For now it won't do any check against the validity of the data for now.
-If such validity check is desired later, we can add those without change the interface of the system.
-This mini-service would be put in an AWS EC2 container to make the configuration minimal.
+Users would send their node status report to https://node-status.minaprotocol.com.
+Then a bash script would redirect the user input to AWS Kenesis firehose by using the AWS cli tool.
+And this script would be put in an AWS EC2 container to make the configuration minimal.

 For the AWS stack we need to setup
 1 Kenesis firehose data stream to receive the logs, and